 Why is Fortnite Dying?

-Benjyfishy, a content creator, thinks that servers are just not as good as before and people are just dying because of lag which makes players even more frustrated and quitting the game once and for all.
+Benjyfishy, a content creator, thinks that servers are just not as good as before and people are just dying because of lag, which makes players even more frustrated and quit the game once and for all.

 Ninja, one of the most popular Fortnite players, has quit the game indefinitely because of “how unstable the game has become”.

-People who answered positively to the question “is Fortnite dying?” tend to receive a massive amount of negative comments from the game’s enthusiasts, and that’s understandable due to the number of hours that one can easily invest in this game.
-However, this should not deny the fact that indeed Fortnite is dying and you can check the numbers of viewers dropping on both YouTube and Twitch.
+People who answered positively to the question “Is Fortnite dying?” tend to receive a massive amount of negative comments from the game’s enthusiasts, and that’s understandable due to the number of hours that one can easily invest in this game.
+However, this should not deny the fact that Fortnite is dying, and you can check the number of viewers dropping on both YouTube and Twitch.
 Some would say that this doesn’t reflect the real number of players.